neverfap-deluxe/nfd-api/ARTICLES.md

 __TODO__
 - The Myth of Awareness (how awareness is a practice, not something you already have).
 - Practice: Keeping on top of your emotions.
-- Observation is a skill.
+- The power of observation.

 __WRITING__
 - Context: The Importance of Meditation and NeverFap